LaunchCodeEducation/skills-back-end-java/materials/assignments/javagram/README.md

 ### How to Submit

-Submit your code on Vocareum.
-There is no grading script for this assignment, so you will also need to demo your code with your TF.
+There is no need to submit your code on Vocareum.
+Instead, demo your code with your TF.

 [rgb-vid]: https://www.youtube.com/watch?v=15aqFQQVBWU